Investing term

 The order in which your returns arrive matters — big early losses hurt more than late ones.

-Sequence of returns is the simple but underappreciated fact that the order in which gains and losses arrive can matter as much as their average — especially once you're withdrawing money.
-The same average return feels very different depending on whether the bad years come early or late.
-While you're still saving it matters less; near and into retirement it matters enormously.
+Sequence of returns is the underappreciated fact that the order in which gains and losses arrive can matter as much as their average — especially once you're withdrawing money.
+Two portfolios can post the exact same average return over twenty years and end up worlds apart, purely because of when the good and bad years fell.

 For example